hindman/optopus/README.md

   subcommand-style of the other two variants.
-It illustrates the general point noted above: if you start with a narrow vision for command-line grammars and then tack on a subparser API, you can support garden-variety subcommand-style programs, but nothing else; however, if you start with composable, general-purpose concepts you can support subcommand-style programs and all kinds of other needs as well -- with almost no additional API burden on users.
+It illustrates the general point noted above: if you start with a narrow vision for command-line grammars and then tack on a subparser API, you can support garden-variety subcommand-style programs, but nothing else; however, if you start with composable concepts you can support subcommand-style programs and all kinds of other needs as well -- with almost no additional API burden on users.

 Defining command-line grammar via a configuration syntax based on usage text is not a new idea.
 While most argument parsing libraries are like argparse in